 - Raising awareness at the community-level for women’s rights;

 - Advocating for policy change and enforcement; and

 - Providing those services not currently covered by the government.

 However, women’s rights organizations often struggle because they lack a supportive and enabling environment in which to work.
 They are restricted by an unpredictable funding base and are dealing with a general shrinking of civil society spaces and a civil society that is relatively blind to gender issues.
 This leads to inadequate funding, the need for capacity building, competition, division, lack of strong and strategic structures, and lack of forums for collaboration.
 Furthermore, COVID-19 is putting the hard-won gains that the women’s movement has made on gender equality at risk and is creating challenges for women’s rights organizations to operate and conduct their activities.
 In short, if women’s rights organizations are to realize their full potential as effective agents of change that help strengthen the rights of women and girls, they must have greater support in terms of funding, capacity and solidarity.

 What we are doing

 Women’s Voice and Leadership’s goals are:

-- To improve the governance, management, programming and sustainability of women's rights organizations in Kenya and South Sudan;
+- To improve the governance, management, programming and sustainability of women’s rights organizations in Kenya, South Sudan and Côte d’Ivoire;

 - To enhance their ability to deliver quality services; and